-Auditor's Recommendation: We recommend that new business office staff receive training on proper account reconciliation procedures.
+Auditor's Recommendation: We recommend that Business Office staff receive training on proper account reconciliation procedures.
 In addition, all reconciliations and adjustments proposed as a result of those reconciliations should be reviewed by someone with the knowledge, skills, and experience to determine whether such reconciliations are materially correct.

 Management's Response: The Business Office experienced a 100% turnover rate in the 2022 Fiscal Year.
-This turnover included the Accounting Manager and several other long-term staff members.
+This turnover included the Accounting Manager and several other long-term staff members and resulted in accounting activities not being performed timely causing audits to be delayed.
 The District has stabilized the personnel situation in that office and has hired an experienced Accounting Manager.
-New staff members have been trained accordingly and are following District established procedures around monthly reconciliations and adjustments.
+New staff members have been trained accordingly and are following District-established procedures around monthly reconciliations and adjustments.
 All adjustments are reviewed by the Accounting Manager.
 The District will continue to make improvements to this process to ensure consistency and accuracy.
 The Accounting Manager holds primary responsibility for this action plan.

+Material Weakness

-Material Weakness Internal Control over Financial Reporting Drafting the Statements and Related Notes
+Internal Control over Financial Reporting Drafting the Statements and Related Notes

-2022-002 Condition: The District requests its auditor to draft the year-end financial statements and accompanying notes.
+2024-002 Condition: The District requests its auditor to draft the year-end financial statements and accompanying notes.